Shattered assumptions theory: The self is worthy

 The final fundamental assumption evaluates one's self as a positive, moral, and decent--and thus deserving of good outcomes in life.
 Individuals' assessment of their self-worth contributes to their success in life.
 A person's positive self-worth encourages them to be effective in their tasks at hand.
 Generally, this assumption enables an individual to maintain a belief that s/he has the ability to control positive or negative outcomes.

 Shattered assumptions

 According to the theory, there are some extreme events that shatter these worldviews.
-They severely challenge and break our assumptions about the world and ourself.
-Examples of such events might be the unwarranted murder of a loved one, being critically injured, being physically or emotionally abused by others, losing a job and not having an income, or living through a pandemic.
+They severely challenge and break assumptions about the world and oneself.
+Examples of such events might be the unwarranted murder of a loved one, being critically injured, or being physically or emotionally abused by others.
 Such events are particularly traumatic for people who have had a generally positive life.
 Because these people have such strong, optimistic assumptions, the disintegration of these views can be more traumatic.